Be a Vol. Prepare today.

 Why should you be a Vol?

-Your junior year is crucial for the college planning process because you are taking standardized tests and making a list of potential schools, and planning for your
+Your junior year is crucial for the college planning process because you are taking standardized tests and making a list of potential schools, and planning for your important senior year courses.
+Here is a quick checklist to help you along.

 - Meet with your school counselor